House of Zen Logo

 Methadone (Dolophine, Methadose)

-It is a long-lasting opioid that doesn’t make you high but targets the same areas of the nervous system as the drug you’re addicted to.
-It is available daily; however, it requires consulting a specific clinic.
-The correct dosage minimizes drug cravings and avoids withdrawal symptoms.
+It is a long-lasting opioid that doesn’t make you high but targets the same receptor of the nervous system as the drug does.

 Buprenorphine

 It is an alternative drug that is legal for treating opioid dependency.
-It somewhat affects the same brain receptors as before.
 Experts frequently recommend it because of its lower danger of fatal overdose.
-It is often provided together with naloxone.

 Naltrexone

-It inhibits the opiate receptors.
-It does not reduce cravings or signs of withdrawal as methadone or buprenorphine does.
+It inhibits the opiate receptors, as it doesn’t directly reduce cravings or signs of withdrawal as methadone or buprenorphine does.
 However, if you take it with other drugs, you cannot go high.
 The ideal way to use naltrexone is in a complete course of recovery treatment.
-Once you’ve finished your detox, you will begin it.

 Assessment